jon123/NGM.Forum/README.md

 Provides Orchard CMS with a bare bones fully working forum

 Original Documentation: https://github.com/Jetski5822/NGM.Forum/wiki

-New Documentation: Not yet sorry.
+New Documentation: see the wiki.

 - A more functionally complete forum for Orchard CMS.
 - The theme boostrap 3.x based, made using the PJS.Bootstrap Theme for 1.7.
 It may require some tweaking depending on the Orchard Theme used.